Decipher100Eyes/code4rena-size/README.md

 ## Tools Used

-To know the gas useage, we utilize Foundary framework(https://github.com/foundry-rs/foundry).
+To evaluate the gas usage, we utilize Foundary framework(https://github.com/foundry-rs/foundry).

 ## Recommended Mitigation Steps